 The questions are quite entertaining.
 For example, what’s her dream vacation, or which type of cat would she be, or which celebrity would be her best friend.
 Finish the quiz, save your answers, and send it to your mother.
 She’ll take the same quiz and then you can match your answers.

-It’s a great personality quiz and can offer some new insights into who your mom is.
+It’s a fun and insightful personality quiz that can reveal more about your mom than you already know.
 Once you’re done, encourage your mom to take the “How well do you know your child?” quiz and send it to you.

 There’s a new social network on the block.
 Peanut is made for mothers to find other mothers nearby.
-Think of it as Tinder, but for moms to find nearby moms who might make good playdates for children.
+Think of it as Tinder, but for moms to find nearby moms who they share a lot in common with.

-Peanut connects to your Facebook account (much like Tinder) and pulls data from it, as well as photos (but you can edit these).
+Peanut connects to your Facebook account and pulls data from it, as well as photos (but you can edit these).
 Add information about how many children you have, what age they are, and so on.

-The rest of the app is like any of the dating apps.
+The app functions like most dating apps.
 Swipe to accept or send a request, swipe to reject someone’s “wave” at you.
-Of course, you’ll only find other moms with iPhones since Peanut isn’t on Android yet.
+Once you match, you can send messages to set up a meeting.

 If she isn’t too tech-savvy, this might be the coolest tech gift you can give mom.
 It’s easier than ever to create a personalized website, so make one for your mother.